 By taking the time to gather this individual research, we are able to narrow down a range of possible factors that can affect the health of your hair & scalp.
 Some of the most common factors include, your general state of health, lifestyle, age, overuse of chemical applications, poor nutritional habits, environmental factors, genetics, and inadequate "at home maintenance" routines.

 What is Hair LOSS?

-Most people shed 50 to 100 hairs a day.
 Like your nails and skin, your hair goes through a cycle of growth and rest.
 Gradual thinning is a normal part of aging.
-However, hair loss (alopecia) may lead to baldness when the rate of shedding exceeds the rate of regrowth, when new hair is thinner than the hair shed or when hair comes out in patches.
+However, hair loss (alopecia) may lead to baldness when the rate of shedding exceeds the rate of regrowth, when new hair is thinner than the hair shed, or when hair comes out in patches.

 Trichology is a paramedical field, which is the study of hair and scalp disorders that also, involves the anatomy and physiology of hair.

 A qualified Trichologist can identify and treat most forms of hair loss, hair shaft breakage, scalp disorders, and the scalp environment.
 Hair is one of the body’s most metabolically-active tissues, often reflecting the first signals of internal disturbance.
 The hair and scalp are just as important as other areas of the body in the overall assessment of your health.

 A trichologist will determine which problems they can treat and which ones may need to be referred to medical specialists.
 Some of the disorders that they will see on a daily practice may include...